-If you’re thinking, “Wow, there are a ton of baby showers in spring and early summer!” you’re not alone.
+If you’ve been to a lot of baby shower recently, you’re not alone.
 The Center for Disease Control and Prevention provides birth rate by month data, showing July through October tends to be the most popular birth months in the United States.
 August is the overall most popular month for birthdays, which makes sense, considering a late August birthday means December conception.
 Cold weather, snow, romantic fires and holiday parties seems to create just the right equation for the beginning of human mating season.

 Breanna Herring, CNM, UnityPoint Health, explains what it’s like being among the mix on the labor and delivery floor during a baby boom—and how our teams are able to provide exceptional care no matter how busy it gets.